flatpak/flatpak.github.io/source/developer.html.haml.markdown

   * The files that make up the app
   * A metadata file that specifies the runtime required by the app
   * Exported files which the host environment needs access to, such as the application's desktop file, icon and D-Bus service file

+  &nbsp;

       metadata    # A keyfile which provides information about the application,
                   # including information that is necessary for setting up the sandbox